Resource assessment process

 Below is a simple overview of how water is allocated in valleys in NSW.

-Detailed information on how water is shared in the regulated Murrumbidgee and Murray valleys in NSW is provided in the fact sheets below.
+Detailed information on how water is shared in the regulated Murrumbidgee and Murray valleys, as well as the Hunter regulated river water source in NSW is provided in the fact sheets below.